M&A Analysis and Modelling

 - Synergies

-- Assessing the M&A valuation creation potential of the deal using:
+- This M&A modelling course allows participants to assess the M&A valuation creation potential of the deal using:

 - Earnings accretion/dilution and relative P / E analysis